Vaccine Injury Compensation Program

 The special master's decision may be appealed and petitioners who reject the decision of the court (or withdraw their petitions within certain timelines) may file a claim in civil court against the vaccine company and/or the health care provider who administered the vaccine.

-What are vaccine injury compensation program filing requirements?
+What are the vaccine injury compensation program filing requirements?

 There are a few severity requirements before a person can file a petition, such as when the effects of their injury: